Azure/cortana-intelligence-customer360/README.md

-# Customer 360 Profile using Machine Learning on Azure
+# Customer 360 using Machine Learning on Azure
-The Customer 360 Profile solution provides you a scalable way to build a customer profile enriched by machine learning.
+The Customer 360 solution provides you a scalable way to build a customer profile enriched by machine learning.
 It also allows you to uniformly access and operate on data across disparate data sources (while minimizing raw data movement) and leverage the power of Microsoft R Server for scalable modelling and accurate predictions.

-This technical guide walks you through the steps to implement a customer 360 profile solution using Cortana Intelligence Suite on Microsoft Azure.
+This technical guide walks you through the steps to implement a customer 360 solution using Cortana Intelligence Suite on Microsoft Azure.
 The solution involves:

 * **Ingestion and Pre-processing**: Ingest, prepare, and aggregate live user activity data.